sourmash-bio/sourmash/doc/api-example.md

-sourmash also supports the [Dayhoff](https://en.wikipedia.org/wiki/Margaret_Oakley_Dayhoff#Table_of_Dayhoff_encoding_of_amino_acids) and hydrophilic-polar encodings; here, amino acids are first mapped to their encodings and then hashed.
+sourmash also supports the [Dayhoff](https://en.wikipedia.org/wiki/Margaret_Oakley_Dayhoff#Table_of_Dayhoff_encoding_of_amino_acids) and hydrophobic-polar encodings; here, amino acids are first mapped to their encodings and then hashed.
 So, for example, the amino acid sequence `CADHIF*` is mapped to `abcdef*` in the Dayhoff encoding: